horvathaa/catseye-vscode/README.md

-# catseye in VS Code
+# Catseye in VS Code

 Description: